 I remember the day I looked down

-and saw the legs of my great Aunts,
+and saw my great Aunts's legs,

-not my own:
+not my own: cracked heels,

-Cracked heels, sagging skin.
+sagging skin.
+Veins beginning

-bulging blue across my feet.
+across my feet.

-I was fascinated and horrified –
+I was fascinated and horrified,

 like tasting an exotic meal